Last Modified: 01 Oct 2014

 Please note that we use twin share accommodation at Manukan: some chalets have 1 twin share room with ensuite bathroom whilst others have 2 bedroom chalets with a lounge room - these chalets have 1 bedroom with an ensuite bathroom and the other bedroom’s bathroom is located off the lounge room.
 Due to the limited chalets on Manukan Island we acknowledge that we are unable to provide exactly the same room for each passenger however we hope you understand that we allocate rooms as fairly as possible and we choose to stay on this Island for it's unique and beautiful environment.
 Please see important notes section below for further information.

-- Boat trip to Tunku Abdul National Marine Park
+- Tunku Abdul National Marine Park - Snorkeling Trip

 Days 9-10 Kota Kinabalu